-Sexual coercion, defined as "the act of using pressure, alcohol or drugs, or force to have sexual contact with someone against his or her will" (Struckman-Johnson, Struckman-Johnson, & Anderson, 2003, p.
-76), is associated with increased psychological distress (de Visser et al. 2014) and poor health (Williams, Clear, & Coker, 2013).
-Coercion may involve a range of behaviors that can be separated into four categories.
-Specifically, sexual arousal (e.g., persistent kissing and touching), emotional manipulation (e.g., blackmail, questioning, or using authority), alcohol and drug intoxication (e.g., purposefully getting a person drunk or taking advantage whilst intoxicated) and physical force (e.g., using physical harm) (Struckman-Johnson et al., 2003).
+Sexual coercion, defined as "the act of using pressure, alcohol or drugs, or force to have sexual contact with someone against his or her will" (Struckman-Johnson et al., 2003, p.
+76), is associated with increased psychological distress (de Visser et al., 2014) and poor health (Williams et al., 2013).
+Coercion may involve a range of behaviours that can be separated into four categories.
+Specifically, sexual arousal (e.g. persistent kissing and touching), emotional manipulation (e.g. blackmail, questioning, or using authority), alcohol and drug intoxication (e.g. purposefully getting a person drunk or taking advantage whilst intoxicated) and physical force (e.g. using physical harm) (Struckman-Johnson et al., 2003).

-Research to date has largely focused on male perpetrators and female victims, and consistently reports that men are more likely than women to perpetrate sexual coercion (Struckman-Johnson, Anderson, & Smeaton, 2020).
-For example, in a multi-level analysis with 3480 participants across 10 European counties, nearly 50% of males reported engaging in a least one act of perpetration, compared with 15% of females - rates were higher for men than for women in all countries (see Krahé et al., 2015).
-Yet evidence from both research studies and large-scale federal agency incident data shows that a proportion of women also engage in each category of sexually coercive behavior (e.g., Fernández-Fuertes, Carcedo, Orgaz, & Fuertes, 2018; Krahé, Waizenhöfer, & Möller, 2003; Stemple & Meyer, 2014; Stemple, Flores, & Meyer, 2017; Struckman-Johnson et al., 2003; Tomaszewska & Krahé, 2018).
-There is some suggestion that men and women engage in specific types of coercion - manipulation, intoxication and force tactics - to a roughly similar degree (Schatzel-Murphy, Harris, Knight, Milburn, 2009), and that there are common predictors of sexual coercion in both sexes (e.g., adversarial sexual beliefs: Hines, 2007).
+Research to date has largely focused on male perpetrators and female victims, and consistently reports that men are more likely than women to perpetrate sexual coercion (Struckman-Johnson et al., 2020).
+For example, in a multi-level analysis with 3480 participants across 10 European counties, nearly 50% of males reported engaging in a least one act of perpetration, compared with 15% of female - rates were higher for men than for women in all countries (see Krahé et al., 2015).
+Yet evidence from both research studies and large-scale federal agency incident data shows that a

+© 2021 The Author(s).
+Published by Informa UK Limited, trading as Taylor & Francis Group proportion of women also engage in each sexually coercive behaviour (e.g. Fernández-Fuertes et al., 2018; Krahé et al., 2003; Stemple & Meyer, 2014; Stemple et al., 2017; Struckman-Johnson et al., 2003; Tomaszewska & Krahé, 2018).
+There is some suggestion that men and women engage in specific types of coercion - manipulation, intoxication and force tactics - to a roughly similar degree (Schatzel-Murphy et al., 2009), and that there are common predictors of sexual coercion in both sexes (e.g. adversarial sexual beliefs: Hines, 2007).
 Yet, the importance of predictors of coercion can vary by sex (Hoffmann & Verona, 2019; Schatzel-Murphy et al., 2009).
-For example, Schatzel-Murphy et al., (2009) found that sexual compulsivity, sexual dominance, and sociosexuality were important predictors of sexual coercion in both men and women, but the former most strongly predicted sexual coercion in women while the latter two were stronger in men.
-As research in the area is scant, it is important to consider factors that elevate and explain females' engagement in sexually coercive behavior, as both perpetrators and victims.
+For example, Schatzel-Murphy et al. (2009) found that sexual compulsivity, sexual dominance and sociosexuality were important predictors of sexual coercion in both men and women, but the former most strongly predicted sexual coercion in women while the latter two were stronger in men.
+As research in the area is scant, it is important to consider factors that elevate and explain females' engagement in sexually coercive behaviour, as both perpetrators and victims.